ArtificialMinds/Cortex-OS/README.md

 At this point, the removable storage device can be booted from the end hardware, which must have an internet connection.
 The OS will boot into the minimal image, then download and expand itself to the Cortex-OS using the numerical scripts within `/script`.

 [debian-pi]: https://github.com/debian-pi/raspbian-ua-netinst

+# Scripting the filesystem
+Within `filesystem/` are all the scripts required to automate the build of the Cortex OS filesystem.
+Notable files include:

++ `/etc/udhcpc/default.script` run to configure the very small DHCP server for configuring the Raspberry Pi at boot.
++ `/etc/init.d/rcS` is the script that is run at boot time.
+It executes the scripts in /etc/init.d/rcS.d/ in alphabetical order.

 # Contributing